-Get a good list of programs and how often they are used.
-Get a good list of users from production and what programs they are running.
+It is critical that you have a clear list of all your programs and how often they are used plus a full list of users from production and what programs they are running.
 Use these two project assets to then choose a test team and also ensure test case saturation in your test environments.

-Figure 2: Using the Fusion5 ERP Analytics suite, you can quickly see programs and how much their usage is, using a date range and environment.
+Figure 2: Using Fusion5 ERP Insights, you can quickly see programs and how much their usage is, using a date range and environment.